SumoLogic/sumologic-documentation/docs/integrations/community-ecosystem-apps.md

 ### Alternative Submission

 Follow the "fork-and-pull" Git workflow:
-- **Fork** the repo on GitHub
+- **Fork** the repo on GitHub.
-- **Clone** the project to your own machine
+- **Clone** the project to your own machine.
-- **Create** any new folders/subfolders necessary for your content
+- **Create** any new folders/subfolders necessary for your content.
-	- Add your content to these folders
+   - Add your content to these folders.
    - Verify that all sensitive data has been removed or redacted BEFORE submitting a PR.
 This includes PII, Credentials, and Network data.
 Screenshots included (either blur or mark over).
    - All application, dashboard and search content should be in JSON format (exported from Sumo Logic).
-Please use a descriptive naming convention (Company-Product-Function.
-Ex: AWS-Kinesis-Errors.json)
+Please use a descriptive name, ideally the naming convention <company>-<product>-<function> (example: AWS-Kinesis-Errors.json).
    - When possible, include a screenshot of your dashboards in .png or .jpg format.
 Name your screenshots the same as their respective JSON content.
 If there is more than one, please place these images in a Screenshots folder.
-	- Create README.md file within each subfolder to track descriptions of the app, guidance on setting up the data collection, authors, versions, dates, and links to 3rd party docs
+   - Create README.md file within each subfolder to track descriptions of the app, guidance on setting up the data collection, authors, versions, dates, and links to third party docs.
-- **Commit** the changes on your local machine to your own fork/branch
+- **Commit** the changes on your local machine to your own fork/branch.
-- **Push** your work back up to your fork
+- **Push** your work back up to your fork.
-- **Submit** a pull request so that we can review your changes and publish
+- **Submit** a pull request so that we can review your changes and publish.

 ## FAQ